adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 Questions to answer later <br>
 Q. what is bursting meaning ? overall as a concept in the cloud ? <br>
+Q. what is SSL/TLS certifications ? who maintains it , generates it?
+IMP things to know about these certificates ? how they work actually? <br>